Saint Kitts and Nevis entry requirements for Norway passport holders

 Evidence of sufficient money for your stay

-Have a bank statement or credit card showing you can cover your expenses.
-There is no fixed minimum amount, but around USD 100 per day is a safe benchmark.
+Carry a bank statement or credit card showing you can cover your expenses.
+Immigration rarely asks for it, but if they do, they want to see you have enough for accommodation and daily costs — roughly $100 USD per day is a safe benchmark.

 Recommended